Library Events & Exhibitions

 DCU Library holds numerous events & exhibitions in both libraries, O'Reilly Library on DCU Glasnevin Campus and Cregan Library on St. Patrick's Campus.
 Book launches, art exhibitions, poetry readings are just a selection of the events.

-CANCELLED - DCU Library Creative Writing Competition 2020
+DCU Library Creative Writing Competition 2020 - cancelled due to Covid-19

 It's all about books - a visual arts exhibition by Marie Hanlon